inet-framework/inet/showcases/emulation/basic/doc/index.rst

-After creating the TAP interface using the script from the ``TestExtUpperEthernetInterfaceInHost1.sh`` file, the simulation is run from the terminal and the textual results are saved in the ``inte.out`` file:
+After creating the TAP interface using the script from the ``TestExtUpperEthernetInterfaceInHost1.sh`` file, the simulation is run from the terminal and the textual results are saved in the ``inet.out`` file:

 .. literalinclude:: ../TestExtUpperEthernetInterfaceInHost1.sh
    :language: xml